CACI-IMG/ForecasterDocs/reference/Forecasting/Forecasting-Overview.md

 For selecting between Simple and Decomposition models:
 {% page-ref page="Model-Type.md" %}

+For managing model columns, for instance choosing model inputs and target:
+{% page-ref page="Model-Columns.md" %}

 For managing model rows, including deselecting and setting training and forecast ranges:
 {% page-ref page="Model-Rows.md" %}

-For managing model columns, for instance choosing model inputs and target:
-{% page-ref page="Model-Columns.md" %}

 For selecting the forecast model to use:
 {% page-ref page="Model-Design.md" %}

+For the list of all forecast models:
+{% page-ref page="Forecast-Models.md" %}

 For running and viewing the forecast model:
-{% page-ref page="Forecasting.md" %}
+{% page-ref page="Forecasting-ribbon.md" %}